Barbara Kwiatkowska-Lass: Early life and career

-Barbara Kwiatkowska was born in Patrowo, a village near Gostynin in central Poland, then under German-occupied Poland, which the Nazis had renamed Gasten in 1939 through 1941 (at time of her birth).
+Barbara Kwiatkowska was born in Patrowo, a village near Gostynin in central Poland, then under German-occupied Poland, which the Germans had renamed Gasten in 1939 through 1941 (at time of her birth).
 Then changed to Walrode from June 1941 until the end of the war.
 Although she received ballet and dance education, she eventually took up an acting career.
 After her debut role in Tadeusz Chmielewski's comedy Ewa chce spać (1957) she gained wider popularity in Poland.
 The role had been offered to her after she took the first place in a contest organized by a popular Polish cinema magazine.

 In 1959 she left Poland for the West and soon starred in a few major films like La millième fenêtre (with Jean-Louis Trintignant) and The Joy of Living (with Alain Delon).
 She played roles in several Italian, French and German films such as Krzysztof Zanussi's Bluebeard (1984) and in Sting in the Flesh (1981).